beechit/fal_securedownload/Readme.rst

 1. Download and install fal_securedownload

-2. Un-check the 'public' checkbox in you file storage
+2. Un-check the 'public' checkbox in your file storage

-3. Add a .htaccess with "Deny from all"  in you file storage root folder or move your storage outside of your webroot
+3. Add a .htaccess with "Deny from all" in your file storage root folder or move your storage outside of your webroot

 **Requirements:**
-    TYPO3 6.2 (master)
+    TYPO3 6.2